-Agentina: If you are arriving in Argentina, the fee for US citizens is $160 (valid for 10 years and multiple entries) and the fee for Canadian citizens is $75 (valid for single entry only).
-As of January 2013, the entry fee must be paid online before arrival.
+Agentina: If you are arriving in Argentina, as of Mar 24, 2016, the $160 entry fee for US citizens has been waived until further notice.
+The reciprocity fee for Canadian citizens is $78 (valid for multiple entries), and must be paid online prior to their arrival.
 For more information and to make the online payment, click here.

 Do I need any shots?No vaccinations are required for travel to Chile or Argentina from the USA.
 As two of the most developed countries in South America, illness is generally not a problem for travelers to Patagonia.
 Call the CDC Travelers’ Hot Line at 800-CDC-INFO (800-232-4636) or visit the website (www.cdc.gov/travel) for current updates.
 Most travelers receive inoculations for Hepatitis A, Typhoid Fever and Tetanus.
 Consider Yellow Fever and Malaria prophylaxis if visiting Iguazú Falls.

 When can I expect more details on my trip?You will receive two mailings: 1.
 Pre-departure materials once your trip is guaranteed, typically a few months prior to your departure; and 2.
 Final Documents sent two weeks before you leave.

 Will I be met at the airport?Yes, if you arrive according to schedule or have arranged extra transfers through our office.
 Meeting instructions and local contact information will be provided with your Final Documents.

 What will the weather be like?